Nationwide Sales & Service - 01536 802333

 During the recovery phase, the focus shifts back to the leg muscles, specifically the hamstrings and glutes.
 These muscles help you smoothly return to the catch position by bending the knees and sliding the seat forward, preparing for the next stroke.

-So, the next time you hop on a rowing machine, remember that you're not just working out one muscle group – you're engaging multiple muscles throughout your body.
+So, the next time you hop on a rowing machine, and you wonder what muscles do a rowing machine work then remember that you're not just working out one muscle group – you're engaging multiple muscles throughout your body.
 This full-body workout is not only effective but also time-efficient, making it a valuable addition to any fitness routine.

 By understanding the role of each muscle group in the rowing movement, you can ensure proper form, prevent injury, and optimize your performance on the water or rowing machine.
 Remember to engage your core muscles throughout the entire stroke to stabilise your body and enhance your overall rowing experience.